Buddhism

 If the notions of karma

-and reincarnation (cf. infra) are eliminated from the basket of teachings (which
+and reincarnation (cf. infra) would be eliminated from the basket of teachings (which

 would run against the teachings of the Buddha), then Buddhism would be identical

-with an elaborate form of scientific humanism.
-However, "dharma" manifests in
+an art of living).
+However, "dharma" also manifests in

 the law of karma, the neglect of which entails the continuation of endless

 suffering in the cycle of rebirth.
-Also beginningless time would be meaningful
+Both positive and negative karma cause

-and the vast suffering of the universe without cause.
+suffering !
 Without the reincarnating spiritual code of

 the carrier (stored in deep-consciousness), physical death would